Nikon S-mount: Technical details

 The mount was a mechanical copy of the Zeiss Ikon Contax rangefinder mount; however, small differences between the two mean that although Zeiss wide-angle lenses can be used on the Nikon cameras and vice versa, the longer lenses (50 mm and above), if used, will not be able to focus at both close range and infinity.

 Nikon made a small number of longer focal length lenses specifically designed to focus properly when mounted on a Contax.
 These were the 85 mm, 105 mm, and 135 mm lenses.
 Each was marked with a "C" on the side of the lens barrel.
 This is not to be confused with a "C" mark used as a suffix to the serial number.
 Some early Nikkors used this mark to denote that the lenses were coated.

 The mount itself has two bayonets, one inside the camera and another outside.
 The body has a built-in focusing extension for lenses that use the inside bayonet, so these lenses do not need to have a focusing helicoid built into the lens barrel.
 As a consequence, the 5 cm lens that was normally sold with the body is extremely small (about the size of a golf ball) since the lens contains only the optics and aperture.
 Focusing of such lenses could be done by rotating the toothed wheel on the top front of the camera body or by rotating the lens barrel itself (the distance scale is on the camera body).
 The external bayonet is used to mount longer and heavier lenses where the built-in helicoid would not be strong enough to rotate the lens barrel.
 Such lenses are focused using a focusing ring and distance scale on the lens just like typical interchangeable lenses; the distance scale on the camera body is covered by the lens flange and thus is not visible when the external bayonet is in use.

+Cameras

+From 1948 to 1968, Nikon produced eight camera bodies for the S-mount: